ShuksanGeomatics/Geotagged_Image_Tools/README.md

-Create KML file (and/or CSV file)for all geo-tagged images (jpg or tif) in a directory.
+**Create KML file (and/or CSV file)for all geo-tagged images (jpg or tif) in a directory.**
 Author:  Gerry Gabrisch GISP (gerry@shuksangeomatics.com) Python v3.6
-Tested and working on Ubuntu 18.04
+Tested and working on:
+Ubuntu 18.04
+Windows 10

 This tool will take a directory of geo-tagged images (including images in any subdirectories) and